On Particle Methods for Parameter Estimation in State-Space Models

-This method requires $\mathcal{O}\left(N\left(T+1\right)\log N\right)$ operations due to the sorting of the particles but the resulting continuous estimate of $\ell_{T}\left(\theta\right)$ can be maximized using standard optimization techniques.
+This method requires $\mathcal{O} (N (T+1 )\log N )$ operations due to the sorting of the particles, but the resulting continuous estimate of $\ell_{T} (\theta)$ can be maximized using standard optimization techniques.
 Extensions to the multivariate case where $\mathcal{X}\subseteq\mathbb{R}^{n_{x}}$ (with $n_{x}>1$) have been proposed in \cite{Lee08} and \cite{DeJong2013}.
-However, the scheme \cite{Lee08} does not guarantee continuity of the likelihood function estimate and only provides log-likelihood estimates which are positively correlated for neighboring values in the parameter space whereas the scheme in \cite{DeJong2013} has $\mathcal{O}\left(N^{2}\right)$ computational complexity and relies on a non-standard particle filtering scheme.
+However, the scheme \cite{Lee08} does not guarantee continuity of the likelihood function estimate and only provides log-likelihood estimates which are positively correlated for neighboring values in the parameter space, whereas the scheme in \cite{DeJong2013} has $\mathcal{O} (N^{2} )$ computational complexity and relies on a nonstandard particle filtering scheme.

-When $\theta$ is high-dimensional, the optimization over the parameter space may be made more efficient if provided with estimates of the gradient.
+When $\theta$ is high dimensional, the optimization over the parameter space may be made more efficient if provided with estimates of the gradient.
 This is exploited by the algorithms described in the forthcoming sections.